Let’s Talk About: Ohio’s Oak Tree Diseases

 Controlling oak wilt is a challenge; remove the infected trees upon discovery and do not keep the wood because insects can carry the fungus to nearby vegetation.
 Fungicide may be useful on a sturdy and mildly-infected oak, but the fungi will remain in root systems.
 In most cases, however, oak-wilt affected trees will not survive.

 Sooty mold is just like it sounds; a crusty and dusty black growth on leaves and twigs of oak trees and other types of vegetation.
 Sooty mold grows mostly on the feces of sap-drawing insects; scales, whiteflies, aphids and the like.
 The plants themselves are in no danger of serious damage but thick layers of mold can keep photosynthesis from occurring as needed.

 Tubakia Leaf Spot (Tubakia dryina)

 When you see reddish, rusty brown splotches on leaves and tree cankers, it’s possible your Ohio oak has a case of Tubakia leaf spot.
 Severely-infected trees will drop leaves prematurely, and small fungal spore groups are noticeable on lesions that restrict water movement within the leaf veins.

 While these and a number of other diseases can affect your Ohio oak tree, additional factors play a part: age, insect infestation, weight, and physical location.

-Periodic pruning and evaluation (preferably by tree experts) is recommended to monitor the overall health of oaks growing in Ohio landscapes and gardens.
+Periodic pruning and evaluation (preferably by tree experts) are recommended to monitor the overall health of oaks growing in Ohio landscapes and gardens.